lunarjournal/varpa/README.txt

 License
 -------

+This code may not be copied, reproduced, or distributed without prior written permission.

-All source code contained within this repository is copyrighted with all rights reserved.
+All rights reserved.

 It is stricly prohibited to use, modify or distribute code contained in this